DavidWarrenKatz/programmedAging/papers/by_author/Artyomov.md

 **Denis Mogilenko et al. and Maxim N. Artyomov, Immunity, 2021**

 **Summary**:
 The authors generated a multi-omics single cell dataset of the immune system and identified a new class of CD8+ T cells that emerges with aging in mice and men.
-This emergence was then confirmed in public (better quality) datasets as well as heterochronic transfer experiments.
+This emergence was then confirmed in public (Kimmel at al. 2019) datasets as well as heterochronic transfer experiments.
 These aging-associated CD8+ clonal T cells (Taa) were characterized by their expression of Gzmk as well as their co-expression of the transcription factor TOX (exhaustion) and the checkpoint molecule PD-1.
 The emergence of this cell population with age could not be confirmed by flow cytometry, but was supported by other approaches.
 Gzmk was not detected in cells other than this subpopulation of T cells.

 **Identifying Gzmk Expressing CD8+ clonal T cells As Emerging With Aging**:
 ![Figure3c](../../images/papers/Artyomov/Figure1BCD.png)